 Signs of infestation: A clothes moth infestation is often detected by holes in fabrics and by the presence of larval cases and webbing.

 The key to eliminating clothes moth infestations is to interrupt the life cycle.
 The immature larvae (caterpillars) are the damaging stage but will not get caught in moth traps.
 The following recommendations should be followed to successfully remove and prevent moth problems.

 Clothes moth larvae and eggs can be quickly killed with high heat.
-Placing garments on hangers in a closed up car on a very hot, sunny day will eradicate the immature stages.
+Placing garments on hangers in a closed-up car on a very hot, sunny day (85°F) for 4 hours will eradicate the immature stages.
 Hanging garments in black plastic bags and hanging in direct sunlight on a hot day can achieve the same results.

 Larger items like rugs can be placed over the porch banisters and exposed to the direct sun for a couple of hours then turned over so that all sides get exposed.
 Beating these rugs will also help dislodge eggs and larvae from the base of the fibers.

 Clothes moth larvae and eggs can also be killed with a long exposure to freezing temperatures.
-Items that you wish to freeze should be wrapped in plastic, frozen in a chest freezer at 0 degrees F or as cold as it can get, removed after three days, allowed to warm up and then frozen again for three days.
-Garments can be cleaned after that.
+Items that you wish to freeze can be placed in GreenWay Freezer Treatment Bags.
+The bag should be placed in the freezer for a minimum of 7 days.

 A good solution for Spring to Fall storage of furs is to use a cold storage service at a profession furrier or fur store.

 Expensive woolen jackets, uniforms, dresses, slacks and garments with ‘dry clean only’ labels should be taken to the dry cleaner.